 Internal forces command our attention.
-External forces make us successful.
+External forces govern success.

 Internal forces are loud.
 External forces are silent.